 where $\mathcal{F}_{\omega}(f,s)$ is the Fisher information (FI) of $p_f(\omega,s)$ at $\omega$, and $b$ is the bias of the estimator defined as $b:=\mathrm{E}(\hat{\omega})-\omega$.
 The FI is upper bounded by the quantum Fisher information (QFI) of the system state prior to the measurement, denoted as $\mathcal{F}^{\rm Q}_{\omega}(f,s)$, which can be achieved by optimizing the measurement in the single-parameter case \cite{braunsteinStatisticalDistanceGeometryQuantumStates1994}.

-The CRB (\ref{eq:bias-crb}) provides a lower bound for $\mathcal{L}_{\fe}$, the loss function of the FE case.
-For CE strategies, we derive an upper bound for $\mathcal{L}_{\ce}$ by designing a specific control strategy and estimating its error.
+Note that the CRB (\ref{eq:bias-crb}) is not necessarily achievable.
+Instead, we will use it to set a lower bound $\mathcal{L}_{\fe}$, the loss function of the free-evolution case.
+On the other hand, we will provide an upper bound for $\mathcal{L}_{\ce}$ by designing a specific control strategy and estimating its error.